albeechen/NEWs/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Features:
-	1. Log In(not include authorization)
+	1. Log In
-       - Log In/Log in with Google account
+       - Log In with Email/Google account
-       - Create new account(will check if it exists)
+       - Register: Create new account
-       - Register
 	2. Account
-	   - Security(not include function)
+	   - Security(simple page)
-	   - Account setting(not include function)
+	   - Account setting(simple page)
 	3. Suggest NEWs(Public)
 	4. Persional NEWs(Private)
-   	   - Add new NEWs
+   	   - Add new NEWs(fixed News for testing)
        - view NEWs Deatail by clicking image